Harry Houdini: Legacy

 In 1934, the bulk of Houdini's collection of American and British theatrical material, along with a significant portion of his business and personal papers, and some of his collections of other magicians were sold to pay off estate debts to theatre magnate Messmore Kendall.
 In 1958, Kendall donated his collection to the Hoblitzelle Theatre Library at the University of Texas at Austin.
 In the 1960s, the Hoblitzelle Library became part of the Harry Ransom Center.
 The extensive Houdini collection includes a 1584 first edition of Reginald Scot's Discoverie of Witchcraft and David Garrick's travel diary to Paris from 1751.
 Some of the scrapbooks in the Houdini collection have been digitized.
 The collection was exclusively paper-based until April 2016, when the Ransom Center acquired one of Houdini's ball weights with chain and ankle cuff.
 In October 2016, in conjunction with the 90th anniversary of the death of Houdini, the Ransom Center embarked on a major re-cataloging of the Houdini collection to make it more visible and accessible to researchers.
 The collection reopened in 2018, with its finding aids posted online.

-A large portion of Houdini's estate holdings and memorabilia was willed to his fellow magician and friend, John Mulholland (1898–1970).
+A large portion of Houdini's estate holdings and memorabilia was willed to his fellow magician and friend John Mulholland.
 In 1991, illusionist and television performer David Copperfield purchased all of Mulholland's Houdini holdings from Mulholland's estate.
 These are now archived and preserved in Copperfield's warehouse at his headquarters in Las Vegas.
-It contains the world's largest collection of Houdini memorabilia, and preserves approximately 80,000 items of memorabilia of Houdini and other magicians, including Houdini's stage props and material, his rebuilt water torture cabinet and his metamorphosis trunk.
+It contains the world's largest collection of Houdini memorabilia and preserves approximately 80,000 items of memorabilia of Houdini and other magicians, including Houdini's stage props and material, his rebuilt water torture cabinet and his metamorphosis trunk.
 It is not open to the public, but tours are available by invitation to magicians, scholars, researchers, journalists and serious collectors.

 In a posthumous ceremony on October 31, 1975, Houdini was given a star on the Hollywood Walk of Fame at 7001 Hollywood Blvd.

 The Houdini Museum in Scranton, Pennsylvania, bills itself as "the only building in the world entirely dedicated to Houdini".
 It is open to the public year-round by reservation.
 It includes Houdini films, a guided tour about Houdini's life and a stage magic show.
 Magicians Dorothy Dietrich and Dick Brookz opened the facility in 1991.

-The Magic Castle in Los Angeles, California, a nightclub for magicians and magic enthusiasts, as well as the clubhouse for the Academy of Magical Arts, features Houdini séances performed by magician Misty Lee.

 The House of Houdini is a museum and performance venue located at 11, Dísz square in the Buda Castle in Budapest, Hungary.
 It claims to house the largest collection of original Houdini artifacts in Europe.
 The Houdini Museum of New York is located at Fantasma Magic, a retail magic manufacturer and seller located in Manhattan.
 The museum contains several hundred pieces of ephemera, most of which belonged to Harry Houdini.